anvcarrillo/JoCProjects/README.md

-# JoCProjects
+# turtle-party-project
-My name is Andrea Carrillo.
-I am a starting Software Developer and this is my first repo in GitHub in which I work in a python program that implements the turtle library
+My first repo in GitHub in which I work in a python program that implements the turtle library by Andrea Carrillo.

+The turtle library is very fun to work with, you can create all kinds of shapes and patterns in different colors, it is a good way to get started with Python.